 and native artists

 were conducting daily workshops on different arts and specific themes for participants from India and abroad

 and 80-year-old- art connoisseurs, cancer patients and cancer doctors

-on the other hand suggest that it is therapeutic, meditative, relaxing, and they can develop their own masterpieces while learning about unique art and cultures; something that was never considered possible without traveling.
-Catterfly could help native artists to generate their income with dignity, especially when their economic sustenance was at risk.
+say that learning art is therapeutic, meditative, relaxing, and they can develop their own masterpieces while knowing more about unique cultures; something that was never considered possible without traveling.
+Catterfly could help traditional artists generate income with dignity, especially when their economic sustenance was at risk.
 Within a few months, Catterfly launched several variants with a subscription model for kids and regular participants

 , weekdays & weekend special workshops